 Day 1 To Turkey

 One of the regions loveliest bulbs Crocus mathewi grows on stony turf beneath scattered cedars as Cotinus coggygria and Ostrya carpinifolia take on their autumn colours.
 They mingle with the pure white of Crocus cancellatus subsp. lycicus.
-Rock outcrops have the curious aroid Biarum marmariscensis.
-One the way back to our charming hotel in the hills we stop for the pretty Colchicum stevenii that emerge from raw limestone crevices.
-Overnight Beycik.
+Rock outcrops and the theatre at Limyra have the curious aroid Biarum marmariense and Colchicum stevenii that emerge from limestone crevices.
+Overnight Çırali.

-Rising steeply above our hotel are the limestone ramparts of Tahtali Dag.
-Taking a back road we climb high onto its’ flanks into beautiful cedar and juniper forests where the stunning Crocus speciosus can be found in its’ southernmost outpost in Turkey.
+Rising steeply above the Mediterranean are the limestone ramparts of Tahtali Dagi.
+Taking a back road, we climb high onto its’ flanks into beautiful cedar and juniper forests where the stunning Crocus speciosus can be found in its’ southernmost outpost in Turkey.
 Nearby are plentiful clumps of Colchicum sanguicolle and wonderful views of the landscape.
 Giant plane trees are also a feature of today and beneath some of the largest grows the pure white autumn snowdrop Galanthus peshmenii.
 And some local gardens are swathed in hundreds of these delightful flowers.
 There is a small chance we find Crocus wattiorum today, but this species typically flowers later.
-Overnight Beycik.
+Overnight Çırali.

 Day 5 Termessos

 Today we move on visiting the fascinating historical site of Termessos on our way, where Colchicum baytopiorum is common among the ruins and rocks.
 The rambling site has some well-preserved parts including the spectacularly positioned amphitheatre and an extensive necropolis.
+This is one of the best historical sites in Turkey.
+Then it is on to the seaside resort of Side, where there is also an impressive Roman theatre.
 Overnight Side.

 Day 6 Akseki Road